 - Start with a great mother plant.
 Decide what characteristics you want to see from your CBD clone strains.
 Once you’ve chosen the right mother plant, you’ll want to segregate it and begin preparing it for cutting clones.
 This can involve refraining from fertilization to lower the nitrogen content or just moving your plant to a “clean” room that keeps away stray dust and pollen.

 - Prepare your area.
 It should be clean and clear.
 You’ll want to have some water, root medium, and some sharp razor-knives.
-You want to use razors when taking your cuttings, because scissors have a tendency to crush and damage stems, making it more likely your clones will fail.
+You want to use razors when taking your cuttings, because scissors tend to crush and damage stems, making your female hemp clones more likely to fail.

 - Pick your clones.
 On the mother plant, you’ll see the central stem/trunk with branches radiating out from it.
-You’ll want to look for branches that are low on the stalk and 8-10 inches in length, with several buds present on them.
+You’ll want to look for branches that are low on the stalk and 8-10 inches in length, with several buds present.

 - Cut a branch from the stalk with your razor at a 45-degree angle to the branch, immediately placing the cut end in water.
 This gives you a long, diagonal cut.
 The greater surface area makes root development more likely.
 Placing it directly into water minimizes the chance that air bubbles can enter your new clone, making it more viable.